InterCure Announces Record-Breaking Second Quarter Financial Results With 4 Times YOY Revenue Growth

 - Continued to grow market share due to solid demand for Canndoc's branded products, expansion of its medical cannabis dispensing operation and continued improvement across all facets of the business, including same store sales (SSS) increase.

-- Added three additional medical cannabis license pharmacies during the quarter, bringing the total retail locations to eight.
+- Added three additional medical cannabis licensed pharmacies during the quarter, bringing the total retail locations to eight.
 Expansion of the Company's medical cannabis dispensing operation is expected to continue and accelerate in the third quarter and throughout the remainder of 2021.

 - Successful launch of the first ever Cookies™ GMP premium products exclusively cultivated and manufactured in the Company's advanced southern facility.